phil-blain/CICE-Consortium-CICE-wiki/Home.md

 ## Releases
 [CICE Version Index](https://github.com/CICE-Consortium/CICE/wiki/CICE-Version-Index)
-Numbered CICE releases since version 6.
+Numbered CICE releases since version 6, including documentation.
 Each release is available as branches in this repository or as tarballs.

 [CICE Recent-Changes](https://github.com/CICE-Consortium/CICE/wiki/CICE-Recent-Changes)
 Information about developments on the master branch since the last numbered release.